 Degree applicants who complete all of their degree requirements, with no past due charges on their University bill, will have a diploma mailed to them at their DIPLOMA MAILING ADDRESS (on their degree application in ISIS), approximately 8 weeks after graduation.
 All diplomas are mailed using USPS First Class mail.

 When you submitted the application for your degree on ISIS, you provided a Diploma Mailing Address.
 This is where your diploma will be mailed.
 Students applying for Spring 2015 will have until May 8, 2015 to update their DIPLOMA MAILING ADDRESS in ISIS.
 After this deadline, students should contact Graduation Analysis (319-335-0228) to change their diploma mailing address.
 This is the address used specifically for diploma mailing, only.

 If you did not receive your diploma because you did not update your DIPLOMA MAILING ADDRESS, and your diploma is delivered to an incorrect address, lost, or returned to sender, your Ubill will be assessed a $10 reprocessing/re-mailing fee to send your diploma to you a second time.
 Be prepared to send a notarized statement confirming your identity, before your diploma can be reissued.

 If you submit a forwarding address change to the Post Office, but you do not update your DIPLOMA MAILING ADDRESS, your diploma will not reach you.
 The Post Office does not forward UI diplomas.
 This does not include any additional fees to expedite your diploma.

 To assure continuing services from the University, you should inform the Registrar's Office each time you move.
 All departments of the University use the address lists maintained by the Registrar's Office.
-Whenever your address changes, update it on ISIS or notify the Registrar Service Center, 17 Calvin Hall or call 1-800-553-4692 (ext 0238).
+Whenever your residing address changes, update it on ISIS or notify the Registrar Service Center, 17 Calvin Hall or call 319-384-4300.

 What if I don't graduate as expected?